-Is a registered Republican.
+Was a registered Republican.

-During the late 1950s Jerry Lewis' stint on his NBC Burbank color television network series, his studio 2 dressing room was located in the lower basement level of the stage 2 facility.
+During the late 1950s, Lewis' stint on his NBC Burbank color television network series, his studio 2 dressing room was located in the lower basement level of the stage 2 facility.
 Incidental, this stage originally had been built for the MGM swimming film star Esther Williams; the stage was built with a swimming pool (pit with camera ports).
 NBC's Studio 2 was adjacent to Studio 4 with both studios sharing a common central corridor.
 Studio 2 and Studio 4 television show's guest performer's dressing rooms were located on each side of the studio's common center corridor.
 The each studio's much larger "star dressing rooms" were located in the basement of each stage.
-During a break between the rehearsal and taping of Jerry Lewis' comedy television series, Jerry Lewis (age 32) decided to practice his golf swing in his dressing room.
+During a break between the rehearsal and taping of Lewis' comedy television series, Lewis (age 32) decided to practice his golf swing in his dressing room.
 Driving the golf balls into the wall-board soundproof walls, the golf ball divot indentations made Jerry's dressing room walls look like Al Capone had cut loose with a Thompson sub-machine gun.
 Upon completion of the show, the next day, NBC facilities had to replace the dressing room walls and redecorate Jerry Lewis' star dressing room.
 NBC's generous price paid for a network's featured star's boredom and for a pricey spoiled entertainer.

 Suffered a heart attack while filming Cinderfella (1960).